|Brentford 2 v 0 Leeds United|

 Brentford is famous for being the only ground in England that has a pub at every corner of the ground.
 The surrounding land was formerly owned by the Griffin Brewery, hence the name ‘Griffin Park’.
 Of the four, the ‘New Inn’ is the best for away supporters.
 Another option away from the ground is the real ale pub 'Magpie & Crown' which is only five minutes walk away, on Brentford High Street.
 There is no alcohol for sale inside the away end in the ground, but if there was it would probably be exorbitantly priced anyway.

 Griffin Park has been Brentford’s home since 1904, and with a capacity of only 12,763 it has been described at as ‘compact’.
 Thankfully the stand given to away supporters isn’t quite so old, we get the Brook Road Stand, which was opened in 1986.
 It’s a small double decker stand with seating above and terracing below, and known to Brentford fans as the 'Wendy House'!

 The Club have received planning permission to build a new 17,250 capacity stadium, at Lionel Road (in-between Kew Bridge railway Station and the M4), just under two miles away from Griffin Park.
-They have begun clearing the site, and stadium construction is due to begin in early 2018, with completion in late 2019 or early 2020.
-So if we’re still in the same division as the mighty Bees in a few years’ time we might get a slightly larger allocation, but alas, there’ll be no more terracing.
+It will be shared with London Irish rugby club, and is expected to open at the start of the 2020/21.
+So if we’re still in the same division as the mighty Bees by then we might get a slightly larger allocation, but alas, there’ll be no more terracing.
 Let’s enjoy it while it lasts.